solnurkarim/HTML-to-CSS-autocompletion/README.md

-# HTML to CSS selectors autocompletion extension
+# HTML to CSS completion suggestions

 Default settings are set to `html`/`php` >> `css`/`scss`/`less`/`sass`/`stylus` flow.
 To change file types you want to get selectors from use `HTML to CSS autocompletion` extension configuration from `command palette` or VSCode `user settings`.